 An early childhood classic, peek-a-boo involves little more than Baby and your familiar face.
 Once you’ve got their attention, make your face disappear by covering up with both hands and then, voila!
 Bring it back with a big smile.
 Many babies and parents love this game for it is whimsy, but it also serves as a beginner’s lesson in object permanence.

 Where’d it go?

-Try sitting Baby right in front of her favorite toy or household object.
+Try sitting Baby right in front of their favorite toy or household object.
 Then, cover this object with a light cloth, but leave a small piece of the object sticking out.
-This will give Baby some assurance that her favorite object is still partially there.
-Give her a few minutes to try pulling the cloth off the hidden object without assistance.
-If she has trouble working out how to free her favorite object, though, you can offer a helping hand – Baby will still learn a lot.
+This will give Baby some assurance that their favorite object is still partially there.
+Give them a few minutes to try pulling the cloth off the hidden object without assistance.
+If they have trouble working out how to free their favorite object, though, you can offer a helping hand – Baby will still learn a lot.

 Now you see me, now you hear me:

 Once Baby seems comfortable with disappearing objects and faces, it’s time to take your object permanence demonstrations to the next level.
-Start talking to Baby while she is safe in her crib, and then slowly step out of the room.
+Start talking to Baby while they are safe in their crib, and then slowly step out of the room.
 Remove yourself from Baby’s line of sight, and keep talking.
-She may become fussy at first, but the comforting sound of your voice will help her grasp that even if you’re not right there, you’re still close enough to come back in and scoop her up in both arms.
+They may become fussy at first, but the comforting sound of your voice will help them grasp that even if you’re not right there, you’re still close enough to come back in and scoop them up in both arms.